apanteleev/FisheyeUnwarp/README.md

 You'll find this effect under Video Effects / Distort category.
 After applying it to a track with default settings, you should see an image with heavily distorted boundaries.

-There are only two settings: Input FOV and Output FOV.
-These are horizontal FOVs measured in degrees.
-Input FOV should match your camera and setting; the default value of 96 seems to work well for GoPro Hero4 with Wide setting.
+There are only two settings: Input FOV and Scale.
+Input FOV is the horizontal field of view measured in degrees.
+It should match your camera and setting; the default value of 96 seems to work well for GoPro Hero4 with Wide setting.
 Tune it until all the straight lines become straight on the screen.
-Output FOV is basically a scale factor for the output image; reduce it to make the output larger.
+Setting Scale to 1.0 means that the output image will touch the left and right screen borders but not touch the top and bottom borders (assuming a wide format).

 ## How to build